-Welcome to November's Tool of the Month blog post, this month it's a quick look at the Scraper Plane!
+Welcome to November’s Tool of the Month blog post, this month it’s a quick look at the rebate block plane!

-Thats all for November, look out for December's Tool of the Month blog post in a few weeks time!
+Thats all for November, look out for December’s Tool of the Month post!

 Welcome to my blog!

 Here you can see what I have been up to in the workshop, gain an insight into my work and some of the many tools I use to make each piece of bespoke furniture.